 He hurried back to the bishop, holding the flowers closely in his garment.
 When he reached the church, he released the garment to allow the miraculous roses to fall to the ground.
 An image of the young woman had been imprinted on the cloth.

 Although many people are devoted to the story of her miraculous appearance, The Virgin of Guadalupe has been controversial among religious historians, including a number of noted Catholic scholars.
 There is no mention of the image in Church historical records until 1556.
-At that time, Francisco Bustamante, head of the Franciscans who had custody of the shrine, attributed the painting to native artist Marcos Cipac de Aquino.
+At that time, Francisco Bustamante, head of the Franciscans who had custody of the Tepeyac chapel, attributed the painting to native artist Marcos Cipac de Aquino.
+Bustamente argued before the Viceroy that Archbishop Alonso de Montufar, a Dominican, was promoting superstitious regard for the painting.
+Montufar countered that he was simply promoting devotion to the Virgin Mother, whose image was conveyed in that painting of Our Lady of Guadalupe.

 Montufar and the Dominicans prevailed.
 The Franciscans were relieved of custody of the shrine, the church was enlarged, and the image was mounted and displayed in enhanced surroundings.